 The final point is more about what pornography prevents (indirect impact) than what it does (direct impact).
-Time spent viewing pornography is time not spent doing something more constructive (i.e., investing in hobby, talking to a friend, exercise, reading a book, etc…).
+Time spent viewing pornography is time not spent doing something more constructive (i.e., investing in a hobby, talking to a friend, exercising, reading a book, etc…).

-The more we invest in things that are meaningful and substantive the better our mental health will be.
-Pornography robs many people of their hours in their week when they would invest in these constructive pursuits and gives them nothing in return.
+The more we invest in things that are meaningful and substantive, the better our mental health will be.
+Pornography robs many people of the hours in their week when they would invest in these constructive pursuits and gives them nothing in return.

 But there is a better way.
 A way for private and personal accountability.
-To renewed marriages and friendships and a closer fellowship with God.
+To renew marriages and friendships and a closer fellowship with God.